 - Crawling develops motor skills, not intelligence.

+Intelligence is multifaceted, and crawling is just one piece of the puzzle.
 Supporting your child’s overall development is far more beneficial than worrying about crawling as an intelligence indicator.
-Celebrate each unique milestone!
+Celebrate each unique milestone.

 Milestones vs. Intelligence Indicators

 Crawling is primarily a physical milestone, reflecting motor skills and physical readiness rather than intellect.
-Every child develops at their own pace, and some may even skip crawling altogether.
+Every child develops at their own pace, and some may skip crawling altogether.

 Avoiding Crawling: A Developmental Concern?